-Except with regard to Mr. Wynn, if a Named Executive Officer's employment terminates for any other reason before the expiration of the term (e.g., because of the executive's death, disability, discharge for cause or revocation of gaming license), we will pay the executive only his base salary and any accrued but unpaid vacation pay through his termination date.
-If Mr. Wynn's employment agreement is terminated as a result of death, complete disability or denial or revocation of his gaming license, then we will pay Mr. Wynn a separation payment equal to (a) up to four years of his base salary for the remainder of the term of the employment contract, but not less than one year, (b) up to four years of the bonus that Mr. Wynn received for the preceding bonus period projected over the remainder of the term, but not less than the preceding bonus that was paid, projected over one year, (c) any accrued but unpaid vacation pay through the date of termination and (d) an amount necessary to reimburse him for any golden parachute excise tax.
+Except with regard to Mr. Wynn, if a Named Executive Officer's employment terminates for any other reason before the expiration of the term (e.g., because of the executive's death, disability, discharge for cause or revocation of gaming license), we will pay the executive only his or her base salary and any accrued but unpaid vacation pay through his termination date.
+If Mr. Wynn's employment agreement is terminated as a result of death, complete disability or denial or revocation of his gaming license, then we will pay a separation payment equal to (a) up to four years of his base salary for the remainder of the term of the employment contract, but not less than one year, (b) up to four years of the bonus that Mr. Wynn received for the preceding bonus period projected over the remainder of the term, but not less than the preceding bonus that was paid, projected over one year, (c) any accrued but unpaid vacation pay through the date of termination and (d) an amount necessary to reimburse him for any golden parachute excise tax.
 Mr. Wynn will also be entitled to health benefits coverage if his employment is terminated upon his complete disability.
 If we terminate Mr. Wynn's employment for cause, we will pay him only his base salary and any accrued but unpaid vacation pay through his termination date.

-Under the terms of Mr. Kramer's agreement, on April 1, 2003, he received a restricted stock grant of 189,723 shares of the Company's common stock that will vest in its entirety on the earlier of (i) May 31, 2005, provided that Mr. Kramer is still employed by us, or (ii) the date his employment is terminated (a) by reason of death or disability, (b) by us for any reason other than cause or (c) by Mr. Kramer upon our material breach of this agreement or for good reason upon a change of control.
 In addition, on April 1, 2003, Mr. Kramer received an option to purchase 200,000 shares of the Company's common stock at an exercise price of \$14.91 per share.
 This option vests 25% per year over a four-year period beginning April 1, 2004, provided that Mr. Kramer is still employed by us on such vesting dates.
-If Mr. Kramer's employment is terminated by reason of death or disability or by Mr. Kramer upon our material breach of this agreement or for good reason upon a change of control, this option will become immediately vested and exercisable in full and remain exercisable for five years following such termination
+If Mr. Kramer's employment is terminated by reason of death or disability or by Mr. Kramer upon our material breach of his employment agreement or for good reason upon a change of control, this option will become immediately vested and exercisable in full and remain exercisable for five years following such termination.

 We will also provide to each of Messrs.
-Wynn, Kramer and Schorr and their families the right to personal use of our aircraft, and have entered into a time-sharing agreement with each executive that requires, among other things, that the executive to pay us his and his family's share of the direct costs that we incur in operating the aircraft, up to an amount determined by using the Internal Revenue Service Standard Industry Fare Level (SIFL) tables.
+Wynn, Kramer and Schorr and their families the right to personal use of our aircraft, and have entered into a time-sharing agreement with each executive that requires, among other things, that the executive pay us his and his family's share of the direct costs that we incur in operating the aircraft, up to an amount determined by using the Internal Revenue Service Standard Industry Fare Level (SIFL) tables.